 Angela has experience in financial and management accounting, budgeting, payroll, petty cash, costing, taxation, customer service/relations and complaints.
 She has qualifications in Business Studies and Customer Care.

-Mrs Kate Douglas: Trust Appointed governor
+Mrs Kate Douglas: Vice Chair of governor

 Kate is currently Director of Primary Transition and Mathematics Teacher at Ormiston Horizon Academy.
 She has been teaching for 20 years, working for nine years within the primary sector before moving to secondary education.
 Her roles have been varied and have included; KS3 and KS4 Mathematics Teacher, KS2/3 Transition and Head of House.

 In her current role Kate has developed transition arrangements across the academy and has built strong relationships with the local primary schools, working alongside a range of practitioners.
 She has worked closely with Goldenhill Primary School for the past five years promoting higher level Mathematics.